 Highland BlindCraft makes high-quality beds, but that’s not all it does.
 It’s all about making people feel involved, valued and cared for.
 As a charity and a business, the employees’ wellbeing is at the very heart of the charities philosophy and practice.
 The workforce could almost be described as a family – a close family looking out for one another and supporting each other in their individual development and quality of life expectations.
 Highland BlindCraft is committed to lifelong learning and improving the quality of life for all the people they are responsible for.
 It’s not all about making beds; it’s so much more.

-So, meet some of the heroes of Highland BlindCraft and hear their stories – in some instances, life long support and encouragement from a world-class charity with people at the heart of everything they do.
+So, meet some of the heroes of Highland BlindCraft and hear their stories – in some instances, life long support and encouragement from a world-class charity with people at the heart of everything we do.

 Evan started working at Highland BlindCraft in July 1977, when he was 21 years of age.
 He had attended the Blind School in Edinburgh and then was unemployed for three years before joining the team of mattress makers in Highland BlindCraft.
 He feels he is one of the lucky ones that managed to get a job, and one that he has been able to remain in for the last 43 years!
 The difference the job makes to his life is vast as it gives him the opportunity to get out of the house, have something purposeful to do and he enjoys the chat with all his colleagues.
 He also likes riding Tandem bikes and listening to music in his spare time.